 Entera Doula Covid-19 modifications

 At this time I am able to honor all services offered in my contract.
-I am now seeing clients in a socially distanced mannor, out doors, with masks on.
+I am now seeing clients in a socially distanced manner, out doors, with masks on, or inside with good ventilation and masks on.
 I will continue this practice as much as possible through winter.
-I will be willing to have 1 hour long visits indoors, at a distance of 6 feet or grater and with masks.
+I will be willing to have 1 hour long visits indoors, at a distance of 6 feet or greater and with masks.
 I am also providing in person birth support.
-I will practice proper mask wearing and frequent hand washing during your birth.
-I feel that I am able to give hands on support under these conditions because I typically have time to quarentine for 1-2 weeks after each birth.
+I will practice proper mask wearing and frequent hand washing during your birth and will also keep a safe distance from your newborn.
+I will be seeking vaccination against Covid as soon as it is available to me.
+I feel that I am able to give hands on support under these conditions because I typically have time to quarantine for 2 weeks after each birth.
 I am also taking my temperature daily.

 I am super sad to report that I have not touched a new born or a birthing person´s partner since the beginning of the pandemic.
 This is contact I sorely miss, but my client´s health, and that of their families is my first priority.

 NEVER BEFORE HAS THE PRACTICE OF MINDFULNESS BEEN AS IMPORTANT AS IT IS NOW!

 We can choose to look at the countless examples of things outside of our individual control right now, or we can choose to focus on the things we still have going for us, the clean air we are privileged to breathe, our refrigerators full of healthy food, our reliable internet connections, the ability to focus on the breath in our lungs.
 Gaining control of where you allow your attention to settle is the key to happiness and success in all things!
 The struggles we are all collectively experiencing are profound and real, but the human race is miraculously adaptable, creative, and determined.
 We are generous, imaginative, and intelligent.
 And we are a team!